mirlz/react-training/README.md

 `const element = <img src={user.avatarUrl}></img>;`

 Don’t put quotes around curly braces when embedding a JavaScript expression in an attribute.
 You should either use quotes (for string values) or curly braces (for expressions), but not both in the same attribute.

+## Rendering Elements

+> Elements are the smallest building blocks of React apps.

+An element describes what you want to see on the screen:

+`const element = <h1>Hello, world</h1>;`
+Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
+React DOM takes care of updating the DOM to match the React elements.

+> One might confuse elements with a more widely known concept of “components”.
+We will introduce components in the next section.
+Elements are what components are “made of”.

+### Rendering an Element into the DOM

+`<div id="root"></div>`

+We call this a “root” DOM node because everything inside it will be managed by React DOM.

+Applications built with just React usually have a single root DOM node.
+If you are integrating React into an existing app, you may have as many isolated root DOM nodes as you like.

+### React only Updates what's Necessary

+React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.

+[renderingDomUpdates]: readme-img/renderingDomUpdates.gif "React only updates what is necessary"